Year 2 Ancillary Courses

 Medicinal Chemistry 2

-The course comprises a series of lecture courses given by staff from the Chemistry Department covering the following topics:
+The Module comprises a series of lecture courses given by staff from the Chemistry Department and Faculty of Medicine.

 Maths and Physics for Chemists Part 2 (MPC2)